xiam/to/README.md

 # gosexy/to

-*Convenient* functions for converting values between common Go datatypes.
-For Go 1.1+.

-This package ignores errors and allows quick-and-dirty conversions between Go datatypes.
-When any conversion seems unreasonable a [zero value][3] is used as fallback.
+The `to` package provides quick-and-dirty conversions between built-in Go data types.
+When any conversion is unreasonable a [zero value][3] is used as fallback.

 If you're not working with human provided data, fuzzy input or if you'd rather